Skip to content

 Locality Engaging with your community in a meaningful way

-• Gather data and evidence on your neighbourhood plan area (social, economic and environmental).
+• Gather data and evidence on your neighbourhood plan area (social, economic and environmental)

-• Analyse strengths and weaknesses
+• Analyse the strengths and weaknesses of your places

 Data and evidence